 Just what is that account worth to you?¬† A rich man was walking through the streets of New Delhi one day when he happened upon a beggar.¬† The beggar had reached out his hand and asked, ‚ÄúA few grains of rice for a poor and starving man?‚ÄĚ

 At first glance, you would have thought that the rich man would have passed the offensive smelling obstacle without giving him a second thought.¬† Amazingly, he stopped.¬† He asked to see what the worthless man had in his cup.¬† Five grains of rice were all that he had to his name.

 Reaching into his pocket for what appeared to be lint or something, the rich man held out his clenched fist and proposed a trade.¬† ‚ÄúYou give me what is in your cup and I will give you what I have in my hand.‚ÄĚ

 With a crowd now assembled, the old beggar thought to himself, ‚ÄúWhether I die today or die tomorrow from hunger, what do I have to lose?‚ÄĚ¬† So he agreed to the trade and asked to see what trick had been played on him today for all to see.

-So what are the key ingredients to customer profitability?¬† The most basic answer is revenues minus expenses.¬† The problem arises from how much revenue you assign to your customer as well as how much expense.¬† Typically, the only pieces of the equation tied to the customer‚Äôs accounts are interest income and fees from loans, interest expense and service charges from deposits, and other non-interest income fees from things like safety deposit boxes and trust accounts.
+The most basic answer is revenues minus expenses.¬† The problem arises from how much revenue you assign to your customer as well as how much expense.¬† Typically, the only pieces of the equation tied to the customer‚Äôs account profitability are interest income and fees from loans, interest expense and service charges from deposits, and other non-interest income fees from things like safety deposit boxes and trust accounts.